iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 ## Sample by sample

-But first, let’s get a baseline model by generating audio sample by sample, like WaveNet does. **The code for all of these experiments is open-source!
-Check it out [here](https://github.com/kyutai-labs/nanoGPTaudio).** I forked Andrej Karpathy’s [nanoGPT](https://github.com/karpathy/nanoGPT) repo, a simple implementation of GPT-2.
+But first, let’s get a baseline model by generating audio sample by sample, like WaveNet does.
+The code for all of these experiments is open-source!
+[Link to code omitted for anonymization, reading the code is not necessary for understanding the blog post.]
+I forked Andrej Karpathy’s [nanoGPT](https://github.com/karpathy/nanoGPT) repo, a simple implementation of GPT-2.

 Text and audio are kind of the same from the perspective of the language model: it’s just tokens in, tokens out.
 The only thing we need to do is to quantize the continuous values of the samples into discrete buckets.
 Like WaveNet, we’ll use the ["μ-law algorithm"](https://en.wikipedia.org/wiki/%CE%9C-law_algorithm) to get 256 buckets.
 We’ll treat those as 256 possible tokens.

 Let’s train a language model on audio tokenized like this.
-For the dataset, we’ll use the [Libri-Light](https://ai.meta.com/tools/libri-light/) dataset, following [AudioLM](https://arxiv.org/abs/2209.03143) (with Neil Zeghidour, Eugene Kharitonov).
+For the dataset, we’ll use the [Libri-Light](https://ai.meta.com/tools/libri-light/) dataset, following AudioLM <d-cite key="DBLP:journals/taslp/BorsosMVKPSRTGTZ23" />.
 Its train split contains 50k hours in total, but we’ll go with 1000 hours for this experiment.
 With this sample-by-sample tokenization, we end up with a dataset of 53 GB.

 We train a small-ish transformer of 151.28M parameters, about the size of the [smallest GPT-2 variant](https://openai.com/index/better-language-models/).
 When we sample from the model, it makes babbling sounds (warning, loud at times!):